A-Polynomials of fillings of the Whitehead sister: Introduction

 First inside equations:

 Recursive inside equations (empty if $n=3$):

 And the folding equation: $\gamma_{0/1}=\gamma_{1/(n-1)}$. \end{theorem}

-\refthm{Main} effectively gives A-polynomials explicitly: ``solving" them for $\ell$ and $m$ involves only substitution.
+\refthm{Main} effectively gives A-polynomials explicitly: eliminating all $\gamma$ variables involves only substitution.
 The outside equations express $\gamma_{1/0}$ and $\gamma_{4/1}$ in terms of $\ell$ and $m$; each inside equation expresses a $\gamma$ variable in terms of previous $\gamma$ variables, hence in terms of $\ell$ and $m$; the folding equation equates two expressions in $\ell$ and $m$, which suitably rearranged gives the A-polynomial.
+Note implicit in the statement of the theorem, and in the process of elimination of $\gamma$ variables, is that the variables $\gamma_i$ are nonzero; this holds because they are exponentials of other variables in~\cite{HowieMathewsPurcell}, so we assume throughout that $\gamma$ variables are never zero.

-We obtain the same factor as Champanerkar~\cite{Champanerkar:Thesis}.
+After elimination, we obtain the same factor of the A-polynomial as Champanerkar~\cite{Champanerkar:Thesis}.
 In particular, the factor corresponding to the complete hyperbolic structure is a factor of the polynomial of \refthm{Main}.
-However, we cannot guarantee we have all factors; see Segerman~\cite{Segerman:Deformation}.
+However, the A-polynomial may have additional factors that the gluing variety does not pick up; see Segerman~\cite{Segerman:Deformation}.

 For convenience, we have only stated the result for $1/n$-fillings for $n \geq 3$ here.
 A corresponding result for negative $n$ (specifically, $n \leq -2$) is \refthm{RecursiveLSTNegative}.
 Equations for the remaining $n \neq 0$ are easily found using the methods described in this paper.